Between Me And You

 The Hokage frowned.
 "Why shouldn't I be?"
 He avoided answering the question.

 Sasuke glared at the Hokage with barely concealed rage.
-"Don't you have better things to do than visiting some stupid, nameless orphan who causes nothing but trouble to the unsuspecting?"
+"Don't you have better things to do than visiting some stupid, nameless orphan who causes nothing but trouble?"
 Sasuke said, saying exactly what he thought of Naruto.
 He was too damn frustrated to even bother pretending like Naruto would.
-He didn't know what exactly happened at the Valley of the End, but whatever happened, happened at the wrong time!
+He didn't know what exactly happened at the Valley of the End, but it had happened at the wrong time!
 He had been this close to finding a quick solution to Itachi's life.
 And it was all the fault of the real owner of his body.
 Naruto might just be the second person on his hit list.

 The Sandaime's eyes softened.
 "Naruto-kun…" he hesitated.
 Obviously he wanted to tell Sasuke something, but didn't know how to bring the news to an seven-year-old.
 Not that he was making things easier for him, but Sasuke still thought it was pretty pathetic of the leader of the village.